-Three findings that contributed to answering RQ3 were found to have support in previous research.
-Finding 1.
-Participants offered practical advice about how organizations can implement E.A. initiatives from a target state perspective to ensure E.A. transformation processes as more meaningful and measurable.
-The approach to delivering enterprise initiatives requires broader thinking and the ability to maintain a streamlined focus on the current state and future state outcomes.
-Previous researchers have indicated that E.A. has the means to guide enterprise initiatives toward enterprises' transformation (Krishnamurthy, 2014), and E.A. provides a blueprint for the as-is state as well as the vision of practical and modernized infrastructure and the to-be state (Pereira, 2010).
-Schekkerman and Hendricks (2002) and Op't Land et al. (2008) discussed how governance ensures conformity to the E.A. transformation process when defining the goals of the current state and the desired state of the E.A. process.
-The governance approach provides a way to govern the E.A. transformation process efficiently adequately (Gotze, 2011).
-Previous research cited by Sidorova and Kappelman (2011) found that stakeholders consider E.A. as an aspect of the status quo.
-Some leadership subscribes to the view that E.A. is a set of mandates, standards, or blueprints for the future of the enterprise.
-In contrast, other directions include both the current state and desired state along with the transformation plan between those present and future states.
+Participants offered practical advice about how organizations can implement E.A. initiatives from a target state perspective to ensure E.A. transformation processes more meaningful and measurable.
+The approach to delivering enterprise initiatives requires broader thinking and maintaining a streamlined focus on the current state and future state outcomes.
+Previous researchers have indicated that E.A. has the means to guide enterprise initiatives toward enterprises' transformation (Krishnamurthy, 2014), and E.A. provides a blueprint for the as-is state and the vision of practical and modernized infrastructure and the to-be state (Pereira, 2010).
+Schekkerman and Hendricks (2002) and Op't Land et al. (2008) discussed how governance ensures conformity to the E.A. transformation process when defining the current state's goals and the desired state of the E.A. process.
+The governance approach provides a way to efficiently and adequately govern the E.A. transformation process (Gotze, 2011).
+Previous research cited by Sidorova and Kappelman (2011) found that stakeholders consider E.A. an aspect of the status quo.
+Some leadership subscribes to the view that E.A. is a set of mandates, standards, or blueprints for the enterprise's future.
+In contrast, other directions include both the current state and desired state and the transformation plan between those present and future states.

-Finding 2.
 Conducting budget and cost-benefit analyses was revealed as an approach that needs to be incorporated and managed correctly in the E.A. implementation process.
 This finding supports that of Wagter et al. (2014), which is that maintaining the E.A. governance process with cost-benefit analyses would ensure that the contribution of E.A. is known continuously.
 The finding also coincides with the study by Grasso (2011), who indicated that management efforts should be focused on unnecessary cost avoidance; for example, enterprise softwarelicense agreements consolidation efforts assisted the Department of the Interior with saving approximately \$80 million.
-Further, the Department of Health and Human Services was able to achieve budget and avoid costs by leveraging E.A. governance best practices in improving its telecommunications infrastructure (Grasso, 2011).
+Further, the Department of Health and Human Services achieved budget and avoided costs by leveraging E.A. governance best practices in improving its telecommunications infrastructure (Grasso, 2011).

-Finding 3.
 Incorporating a plan was revealed is an approach that would include roadmap objectives to assist with making the E.A. transformation more efficient and making E.A. transformation decisions.
 This finding confirmed Niemi and Pekkola (2013) view that having an initial plan in place before any acquisition and E.A. initiative decisions are made is critical.
-Incorporating a plan can assist with making architectural decisions when guiding I.T. initiatives to comply with the overall E.A. process.
-Outcomes from this study with respect to incorporating a project plan that included information about the target architecture, priorities, and roadmap objectives investments) were consistent with Khadem's (2007) theory that combining and engaging I.T. units, such as plans and investments, are needed to support the overall functionality and purpose of the organization.
+Incorporating а plan can help make architectural decisions when guiding I.T. initiatives to comply with the overall E.A. process.
+Outcomes from this study concerning incorporating a project plan that included information about the target architecture, priorities, and roadmap objectives (i.e., investments) were consistent with Khadem's (2007) theory that combining and engaging I.T. units, such as plans and investments, are needed to support the overall functionality and purpose of the organization.